kpchoy/Study-Guide-Notes-/miscellaneous/nodejs.md

   - supports tens of thousands concurrent connections
   - optimized throughput and scalability in web apps
   - makes node.js extremely fast and efficient
+- npm
+  - install node programs /modules
+  - link dependices
+  - modules get installed into node modules folder
+- package.json file
+  - goes inn root of your package/app
+  - tells npm how package is structured
+  - npm init will set it up for you